Macomb in McDonough County, Illinois — The American Midwest (Great Lakes)

 Additional keywords. wayside exhibit

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 17, 2019.
 This page originally submitted on March 15, 2010, by Cynthia Fleming of Macomb, Illinois.
-This page has been viewed 3,111 times since then and 25 times this year.
+This page has been viewed 3,138 times since then.
 Last updated on October 2, 2012, by James King of San Miguel, California.
 Photos: 1. submitted on March 15, 2010, by Cynthia Fleming of Macomb, Illinois.
 2. submitted on October 25, 2012, by James King of San Miguel, California.
 3. submitted on March 15, 2010, by Cynthia Fleming of Macomb, Illinois.
 4. submitted on June 8, 2010.
 5. submitted on October 30, 2012, by James King of San Miguel, California. • Bill Pfingsten was the editor who published this page.